juanpaexpedite/Universal/README.md

 <h1>Advanced Flyouts</h1>

-This class includes an Attached Property Universal.Attached.Flyout that alllows you to add a TemplatedFlyout that solves:
+This class library includes an Attached Property Universal.Attached.Flyout that alllows you to add a TemplatedFlyout that solves:

 <ul>
 <li>Dissapear Parent Flyout when Child Flyout appears.</li>